HMS Prince Regent (1823): Description

 The Caledonia class was an improved version of with additional freeboard to allow them to fight all their guns in heavy weather.
-Prince Regent measured 205 ft on the gundeck and 171 ft on the keel.
-She had a beam of 53 ft 7 in, a depth of hold of 23 ft 2 in, a deep draught of 17 ft 6 in and had a tonnage of 261376/94 tons burthen.
-The ship was armed with 120 muzzle-loading, smoothbore guns that consisted of thirty-two 32-pounder (56 cwt) guns on her lower gundeck, thirty-four 24-pounder 49 cwt guns on her middle gundeck and thirty-six 24-pounder Congreve guns on her upper gundeck.
+Prince Regent measured 205 ft on the gun deck and 171 ft on the keel.
+She had a beam of 53 ft 7 in, a depth of hold of 23 ft 2 in, a light draught of 17 ft 6 in and had a tonnage of 2,613 76/94 tons burthen.
+Prince Regent had three masts and was ship rigged.
+Her crew numbered 820 officers and ratings in peacetime and 900 in wartime.

+The ship was armed with 120 muzzle-loading, smoothbore guns that consisted of thirty-two 32-pounder (56 cwt) guns on her lower gun deck, thirty-four 24-pounder (49 cwt) guns on her middle gun deck and thirty-four 24-pounder Congreve guns on her upper gun deck.
 Her forecastle mounted a pair of 12-pounder guns and two 32-pounder carronades.
 On her quarterdeck she carried six 12-pounders and ten 32-pounder carronades.

+Razeed

+Prince Regent had proven to be very crank-sided and the Master Shipwright at Portsmouth prepared a cheap plan that was endorsed by the Admiral-Superintendent there, Vice-Admiral Hyde Parker, to improve her performance by cutting her down by a deck.
+This was approved by the Admiralty over the protests of the Surveyor of the Navy, William Symonds.
+He believed that the cause of the ship's problems was to be found below the waterline and disliked the loss of the concentrated firepower of a three decker.
+In effect, this made the ship a member of the smaller with a reduced crew of 820 men.
+Her armament now consisted of twenty-six 32-pounders (56 cwt) and six 8 in shell guns on the lower gun deck and thirty 32-pounders (56 cwt) and six 8-inch shell guns on the upper deck.
+The number of guns on the forecastle and quarterdeck increased to twenty-six 42 cwt, 32-pounder guns.